 A fax machine on it's own these days a bit of a waste of money.

-A combination fax/copier/scanner however, is a good investment as it is very useful to be able to scan your signature or copy a page of handwritten notes to upload to your computer.
+However, acombination fax/copier/scanner is a good investment as it is very useful to be able to scan your signature or copy a page of handwritten notes to upload to your computer.

-You can also scan any relevant information or process and email it to the client.
+You can also scan any relevant information such as an agreement or coaching process and email it to the client.

 You can buy one for as little as $50 on Amazon.
-However paying a little extra will most likely get you a known brand with a good guarantee such as the Canon I have, which was affordable completely adequate.
+However paying a little extra will most likely get you a known brand with a good guarantee such as the Canon or something similar, which was affordable completely adequate.
 Ensure the model you choose works seamlessly with your type of computer - a modern one will!